Basics In Statistics Question And Answers

 • Evaluate the efficacy of vaccines, sera, etc

-• Measure mortality & morbidity
+• Measure mortality and morbidity

 • Test whether the difference between 2 populations is real or a chance occurrence